 Being in love has the same neurological effect as being on amphetamines, an increased heart rate, loss of appetite and sleep, as well as a great feeling of excitement.

 If the human brain was a computer, it could perform 38 thousand trillion operations per second.

-Almost all humans have their own mini personal air conditioning system inside their body already.
-The nose can warm air up, cool it down and act like a filter.
+Almost all humans have their own mini personal air conditioning system inside their bodies already.
+The nose can warm air up, cool it down, and act like a filter.